rubymotion-community/afmotion/README.md

 end
 ```

-### HTTPClient
+### Web Services

-If you're interacting with a web service, you can use the outstanding `AFHTTPClient` with this nice wrapper:
+If you're interacting with a web service, you can use `AFHTTPClient` with this nice wrapper:

 ```ruby
 # DSL Mapping to properties of AFHTTPClient